-The goal of the EPFL Blue Brain Project is to build biologically detailed digital reconstructions and simulations of the rodent, and ultimately the human brain.
+The goal of the EPFL Blue Brain Project is to build biologically detailed digital reconstructions and simulations of the mouse brain.

 The supercomputer-based reconstructions and simulations built by the project offer a radically new approach for understanding the multilevel structure and function of the brain.